Twickenham railway station

 The station and all trains serving it are operated by South Western Railway.
-Apart from Richmond Railway Bridge it is at the heart of a long section of two tracks at grade (i.e. the level of the surrounding land) between Putney and Egham.
-Between about this point and St Margarets station, 500 metres east, are three tracks instead of two.
-Adding to the station's use, west are returning ends of the Kingston and Hounslow Loop Lines.
-A street runs against the south side of the station meaning the westbound platform has long been in island format and doubles as the fast and semi-fast services' eastbound platform.
+Apart from Richmond Railway Bridge, it is at the heart of a long section of two tracks at grade (i.e. the level of the surrounding land) between Putney and Egham, but there are three tracks between Twickenham Station and St Margarets station, 500 metres to the east.
+Twickenham Station is on the Kingston and Hounslow loop lines.

+The station was rebuilt with five platforms in 1954: platform 1 was a side platform and platforms 2/3 and 4/5 were island platforms.
+Platforms 1 and 2 are no longer in use.